katerinanavab/webdocs/docs/unit01/notes101.md

 1. Follow instructions on the <a href="https://x-ray-goggles.mouse.org/"><button type="button" name="button" class="btn">X-Ray Goggles</button></a> page to install the X-Ray Goggles Extension in your **Bookmarks Toolbar**.

-2. Staying on this website, click the **Bookmark** you just installed to activate X-Ray Goggles.
+2. Staying on the X-Ray Goggles website, click the **Bookmark** you just installed to activate it.

 3. Use X-Ray Goggles to change **TEXT** on the page.